maneatingduck/wsl_bootstrap/README.md

 ```
 wsl --install
 ```
 Otherwise you'll need a .tar file with a distro inside it.
 Create one yourself by exporting from an existing wsl install somewhere else or get a ready made one from DevInfra.
 Put it in the wsl\tar directory inside your home directory.
-Tip: wsl can also import .tar.gz, which will reduce the file size to about 30%.
+Tip: wsl can also import .tar.gz, which will reduce the file size to about a third of the original.

 ```
 wsl --import example $HOME\wsl\vhdx\example $HOME\wsl\tar\example.tar.gz